-Diagnosis requires symptoms having begun before age 6, and to exist across different domains such as at home and in school.
+The DSM-5 states diagnosis requires persistent symptoms having begun before age 12, comprise six or more symptoms of inattention and/ or hyperactivity for children up to 16 and 5 or more for children up to age 17 and adults, and to exist across different domains such as at home and in school.
+The ICD-11 ADHD states that whilst there is often significant evidence of hyperactivity and inattentiveness before age 12, and typically before early to mid-childhood, these may not always be evident and come to clinical attention until later in life.
 ADHD can co-occur with a Conduct Disorder (CD), dyslexia, depression, or anxiety.
 Problems with learning, sleep, self-esteem, and school achievement often become apparent as the child develops.
 Rejection Sensitivity Disorder (RSD) is common with ADHD, characterised by a fear of rejection.
-Adolescents with ADHD are overly reactive and perceiving of social rejection cues and more likely to miss positive social cues (Babinski et al., 2019).
-Despite inattentiveness in some settings those with ADHD can also display 'hyper-focus' - full absorption in an activity whilst appearing to 'tune out' of all else when engrossed in an activity a beneficial trait when positive areas of interest are identified given task performance in this state improves (Ashinoff & Abu-Akel, 2021).
+Adolescents with ADHD are overly reactive and perceiving of social rejection cues, and more likely to miss positive social cues (Babinski et al., 2019).
+Despite inattentiveness in some settings those with ADHD can also display 'hyper-focus' - full absorption in an activity whilst appearing to 'tune out' of all else when engrossed in an activity, a beneficial trait when positive areas of interest are identified given task performance in this state improves (Ashinoff & Abu-Akel, 2021).